Florida State Road 200: Former State Road 200A

 State Road 200A (SR 200A) in Ocala and northern Marion County is now County Road 200A.
 It was also former U.S. Route 301 Alternate.
 The first segment is named 20th Street and begins at US 301 in Ocala north of a railroad bridge.
 Upon reaching Northeast Eighth Road, former SR 200 becomes Jacksonville Road, a street name it carries until it terminates with US 301 in Citra.
 Other County Road 200A's can be found in Alachua, Bradford, and Nassau Counties.

 Alachua County

-County Road 200A exists in two segments; One in Island Grove, and the other in Hawthorne.
-The road is also a former segment of US 301.
+County Road 200A exists in two segments in Alachua County; One in Island Grove, and the other in Hawthorne.
+The road is also a former segment of US 301, and is even signed as "Old US 301" in Hawthorne.

+The Island Grove CR 200A begins at US 301 across from the southeastern terminus of Alachua CR 325.
+The route passes by a wye intersection with Southeast 201st Terrace, which has historically been an old segment of US 301/SR 200.
+The route crosses the CSX Wildwood Subdivision, then turns north onto 203rd Street.
+From there the route remains along the east side of the tracks until it terminates at the foot of the US 301 bridges crossing over the tracks.

+In the Hawthorne area CR 200A begins at US 301 to the left, following the CSX line while mainline US 301 moves away from the tracks.
+Past a firehouse, the route crosses the CSX Edgar Spur, and then the Wildwood Subdivision.
+North of the tracks, the road runs straight north and south and crosses CR 2082 at the vicinity of the former city hall.
+North of 65th Avenue, the road turns to the northwest and ends at the left side of the SPUI-interchange of FL 20 and US 301.

 Bradford County

 County Road 200A is one of two suffixed alternates of State Road 200 in Lawtey.
 It runs along the west side of US 301/SR 200 from the aforementioned route through CR 225 (Madison Street).
 One block later the route turns right onto Lake Street and runs for three blocks until it terminates at the north end of a multiplex with US 301 and CR 225.